Ziad-Helal/Practice-Projects/LandingPage/README.md

 ## **My Responsibilities**
-Implement the following using JavaScript only:
+Implement the following using JavaScript only (in `app.js`):
   -  Dynamically build the navigation menu.
-  -  Show clearly wich sction is being viewed while scrolling through the page.
+  -  Show clearly witch section is being viewed while scrolling through the page.
   -  Make smooth scrolling while going to a specific section when a navigation menue item is clicked.
 ---